Thomas Aspinwall Davis: Business career

-1844 election
+1844–45 mayoral election

 In the runup to the 1844 election Davis was nominated for mayor at a convention chaired by the showman Moses Kimball, who was best known for exhibiting a stuffed mermaid with P.T.
 Barnum.
 At this time a candidate for mayor needed a majority to be elected, and if no candidate received a majority of the vote a new election was held.
 A candidate did not have to have run in the previous round, and previous candidates did not necessarily run in subsequent elections.
 In the first vote held on December 9, 1844, in addition to Davis, the candidates were Josiah Quincy Jr., who led in the first round of balloting, and Adam W. Thaxter, Jr., who placed a weak third behind Davis.
 Quincy received 4,457 votes, Davis 4,017 and Thaxter 2,115, with a scattering of 232 votes going to others.
 Because none of the candidates had received a majority of the 10,821 votes cast no one was elected mayor.
 Quincy, the Whig candidate, and Thaxter, a Democrat, dropped out after the first round, with Thomas Wetmore and Charles G. Greene, the editor of the Boston Post, taking their places in the next round of balloting.
 Well, known Bostonians like former mayor Samuel A. Eliot entered the lists in ensuing rounds, but nothing could break the three-way deadlock.
 In each of the next six elections held between December 23, 1844, and February 12, 1845, there were at least three major candidates in contention for the mayoralty, and no one candidate received a majority of the vote.
 Davis led with a plurality on every round after the first.

 In the eighth and final election held on February 21, 1845 there were only two candidates, Davis and William Parker, a Whig who had become acting mayor on January 6 when the previous mayor's term expired.
 In that election Davis received 4,865 votes, Parker received 4,366 and there was a scattering of 322 votes.
 Davis defeated Parker by 499 votes and receiving a majority of the 9,553 votes cast.